MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsMeetingTemplatePermissionPolicy.md

 Description            :
 ```

-`Filter` parameter can be used to fetch policy instances based on partial matches on Identity.
+The `Filter` parameter can be used to fetch policy instances based on partial matches on Identity.

 Note: _The "Tag:" prefix can be ignored when specifying the identity._